Overview

 - Not affected by agency rate changes

-- Override manually in individual proposal if needed
+- Override manually in individual Journey if needed

 How do parent/child agency relationships work?